blashernandez43/RAG-API-client-PoC/README.md

    You will see a streamlit app launch at `http://localhost:8501/`

-## How to Deploy on Code Engine

-We have created Terraform scripts to help deploy this on **IBM Cloud Code Engine** service.
-Make sure you have this service provisioned.

-1. Clone the repo: `git clone https://github.com/ibm-build-lab/rag-codeengine-terraform-setup/tree/updatedTF`
-2. Change into the cloned directory `cd rag-codeengine-terraform-setup`
-3. Edit the `terraform.tfvars` file and fill in all the required values.
-Note for this api, the COS and WD variables are unnecessary and can be left as default.
-4. Update the `variables.tf` file to change the value of `source_url` to point to `https://github.com/blashernandez43/RAG-API-client-PoC`
-5. Run `terraform init` to initialize your terraform environment
-6. Run `terraform plan` to see what resources will be created
-7. Run `terraform apply` to create the resources

-Verify that this has created a **Code Engine** project and application.

-- From the IBM Cloud search bar, search on `Code Engine` to bring up the service
-- Go to `Projects` and search for the project you specified in the `terraform.tfvars` file
-- Within the project you should see an application running with a `Ready` status

-### Accessing the URL on Code Engine

 Wait for the build to complete and access the public URL by selecting the **Domain mappings** tab of the open **Application** pane.
 Or go into the project by selecting **Projects** from the **Code Engine** side menu.
 Open the project, then select **Applications**.
 You will see a URL link under the **Application Link**.